 For the transmission of your personal data we use a secure server with SSL technology (Secure Socket Layer) with at least 256 Bit encryption.
 The encryption procedure has developed into a renowned standard and guarantees the highest level of security.

 256 bit encryption contains (2^256 combinations) or approximately 58,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000 combinations, making it effectively impossible for this encryption to be hacked by a brute force method.

 Beyond this we are continually reviewing our security measures and we aim to maintain them at the highest level.
 This means that your personal data is transmitted securely and unauthorised people cannot view this data.

 Your data is stored on a secure password protected database on our server.
 This database is further locked down so that it can’t be directly accessed by any other external computer.

 The server also sits behind it’s own dedicated firewall.
 The firewall provide robust, enterprise-class security services including stateful inspection firewalling, standards-based IPsec Virtual Private Networking (VPN), intrusion protection and much more.
 The firewall is built upon a hardened, purpose-built operating system for security services.
 Looking for over 55 different attack signatures, the firewall keeps a vigilant watch for attacks and it built to protect your data

 We also run bi-annual penetration tests on the server, using a leading market product to check all known attack methods and ensure that your data is 100% secure and safe.

-Also the Driving Monitor web site has been built to be secure and many anti hacking devices have been built in to protect your data.
-We can confidently say that the Driving Monitor is the most secure system of its type available today!
+Also, the Driving Monitor website has been built to be secure and many anti-hacking devices have been built in to protect your data.
+We are continually working to ensure your information is fully secure in today's digital world.